 Holland’s academic research falls in line with his philanthropic work for HIV Los Angeles.
 In 1997, Holland and Jello Biafra of the Dead Kennedys formed the F.S.U.
 Foundation to raise support for a number of causes including AIDS Project Los Angeles, Poor People’s United Fund, Trees Foundation, and Amnesty International.

 University of Southern California is ranked at #23 nationally by U.S. News and World Report.
-We have ranked USC at #2 in our Top 50 Schools Offering Online PhD Programs 2015-2016 as well as #4 in our Top 20 Online Doctoral Programs in Education 2016.
+We have ranked USC near the top our ranking of the best online PhD programs as well as #4 in our Top 20 Online Doctoral Programs in Education 2016.
 QS Top University World Rankings places University of Southern California at #130 globally with their Communication and Media major being #1 globally.
 52% of the student population are postgraduates with 72% of those postgraduates being international students.

 Holland is not only the member of a successful and influential punk band but is an intellectual who has taken his philanthropic causes and placed them at the center of his research concerns.
 Dexter Holland, we at Online PhD Programs salute you!